mimiro-io/datahub-cli/internal/docs/doc-login.md

 There is (currently) no caching of tokens, so if you use Auth0, be advised that this can incur additional costs.

+### Token login profile

+We don't recommend you to use this type, but sometimes you just want to test something so it is provided.

 ### Listing profiles